reactiveui/website/input/docs/samples/index.md

 # Windows Presentation Framework

 Ever noticed that little checkbox when installing Visual Studio to "Install GitHub for Visual Studio"?
 Yeah that extension is a enterprise grade application built with ReactiveUI and it's completely open-source.
-See https://github.com/github/VisualStudio/tree/master/src
+See https://github.com/github/VisualStudio/tree/master/src (especially the unit tests!)

 # Universal Windows Platform